Account Based Marketing:

 When every facet of the marketing team is using data to focus their efforts on the accounts that matter most to your business, more of those accounts will close.
 See more on how to rally your teams together and be an ABM hero.

-Predictive marketing provides you with data-backed intelligence on how to select your target accounts, so your account-based marketing tactics have a much higher success rate.
+Predictive marketing provides you with data-driven intelligence on how to select your target accounts, so your account-based marketing tactics have a much higher success rate.
 By not relying on guesswork to determine your target accounts, you can rest assured that marketing and sales’ time is spent on the right accounts.

 Measuring ABM Success Metrics